federicomariamassari/udacity-rsend/README.md

 ### How to Build and Run the Project

-Ensure `slam_gmapping` and `teleop_twist_keyboard` are installed (ROS Noetic).
+Install `xterm` and Noetic-compatible versions of `slam_gmapping` and `teleop_twist_keyboard`.
 Then, build via `catkin_make` and run following the instructions in the dedicated README file.

 ### Output

-A simulated pick-up appears in the figure below.
+A simulated pick-up operation is displayed in the figure below.
 The item to fetch is represented by a rotating cyan cube.
-The robot moves towards the object and a message is displayed once the target is reached.
-After a few seconds, the object marker is hidden and a final message of successful collection is shown.
-Also visible in the picture are a rainbow cost cloud depicting the likelihood of traversing a particular region of the map, and a fan-spreading trajectory cloud showing the planned paths the robot will take to reach the goal.
+The robot moves towards the object and a message is shown once the target is reached.
+After a few seconds, the object marker disappears and a final message of successful collection is logged.
+Also visible in the image are a rainbow cost cloud depicting the likelihood of traversing a particular region of the map and a fan-spreading trajectory cloud showing the possible paths the robot could take to reach the goal.

 ![Home Service Robot Output](./projects/p5/img/mov1.gif)